Bank of Grandma and Grandad; a rising phenonemon?

 Their homes are feeling the strain - 18% have postponed or cancelled refurbishment work on their home while the same percentage have had to cut food bills in order to help children and / or grandchildren.

 The study has highlighted the often selfless sacrifices made by so many grandparents in the UK.
-Through the Home for Life Plan, people over 60 are enabled to buy homes at discounts of up to 59%.
+Through the Home for Life Plan, people over 60 are enabled to secure homes with savings of up to 59%*.
 We are aiming to revolutionise the way people approach retirement, avoiding being stuck in unsuitable housing with unmanageable repayments and instead allow them to retire happy.

 Not many people know that Homewise is a family-run business, take a moment to learn 6 quick facts about us and our values.